-Herzegovina, a SOF team destroyed a stretch of railroad tracks to prevent Serbian troop movements.
+SOF also engaged in DA and SR missions.
+AC-130 gunships attacked Serbian positions.
+In Bosnia-Herzegovina, a SOF team destroyed a stretch of railroad tracks to prevent Serbian troop movements.
 SOF deployed near the Albanian-Kosovo border and served as the "eyes and ears" of TF HAWK.
-These Special Forces soldiers and Combat Controllers called in targeting information, prevented friendly fire incidents, and reported on fighting inside of Kosovo.
+These Special Forces soldiers and CCTs called in targeting information, prevented friendly fire incidents, and reported on fighting inside of Kosovo.

 SOF successfully rescued the only two U.S. pilots downed during ALLIED FORCE.
-In separate missions, SOF combat search and rescue teams rescued an F-117A pilot who was shot down near Belgrade on 27 March and an F-16 pilot shot down in western Serbia on 2 May.
+In separate missions, SOF CSAR teams rescued an F-117A pilot who was shot down near Belgrade on 27 March and an F-16 pilot shot down in western Serbia on 2 May.
 On each occasion, a mixture of MH-53 Pave Low and MH-60 Pave Hawk helicopters were used to retrieve the downed fliers.
 These rescues had profound effects on the outcome of the operation by denying Milosevic a potent information operation campaign.